Derek A. Applewhite

 Full course for one semester.
 An in-depth study of the structure-function relationships within eukaryotic cells.
 The course emphasizes macromolecular organization and compartmentation of cellular activities.
-Lecture topics include evolution of cells, cellular reproduction, motility, signal transduction, cell-cell interactions, RNA and protein processing, energy transduction, functional specialization, cell death, and cancer.
+Lecture topics include evolution of cells, cellular reproduction, motility, signal transduction, cell-cell interactions, energy transduction, functional specialization, cell death, and cancer.
 Laboratories investigate models of cellular regulation and incorporate methods that integrate morphological and biochemical techniques.
 Prerequisites: Biology 101/102 and Chemistry 101/102.
 Chemistry 201/202 is recommended.
 Lecture-laboratory.

 Biology 381 - Animal Physiology

 Full course for one semester.
 An examination of functional mechanisms as they relate to the unique challenges faced by animals.
 A comparative analysis will highlight the functional adaptations that support life in diverse, and sometimes extreme, habitats.
 The nervous and endocrine systems will be emphasized as they play a crucial role in integrating distinct but interdependent processes.
 Readings from the primary literature will be chosen to demonstrate the multidisciplinary approaches used by researchers to understand physiological mechanisms, and to illustrate the questions being currently addressed by modern physiologists.
 The laboratory will provide hands-on training in modern techniques that students will use to investigate their own questions in physiology.
 Prerequisite: Biology 101/102 and Chemistry 101/102.
 Chemistry 201/202 recommended.
 Lecture-laboratory.

 Biology 431 - Seminar in Biology: Contemporary Topics